About arc42

 }

-• size: integer > 0.
+• size: integer greater than 0.

 Compatibility

 8.2.
-REST conventions
+REST Conventions

 Scope